Authenticate an application with Microsoft Entra ID to access Event Hubs resources

 Authenticate from an application

-A key advantage of using Azure AD with Service Bus is that your credentials no longer need to be stored in your code.
+A key advantage of using Microsoft Entra ID with Event Hubs is that your credentials no longer need to be stored in your code.
 Instead, you can request an OAuth 2.0 access token from Microsoft identity platform.
-Azure AD authenticates the security principal (a user, a group, or service principal) running the application.
-If authentication succeeds, Azure AD returns the access token to the application, and the application can then use the access token to authorize requests to Azure Service Bus.
+Microsoft Entra authenticates the security principal (a user, a group, or service principal) running the application.
+If authentication succeeds, Microsoft Entra ID returns the access token to the application, and the application can then use the access token to authorize requests to Azure Event Hubs.

-Following sections shows you how to configure your native application or web application for authentication with Microsoft identity platform 2.0.
+The following sections show you how to configure your native application or web application for authentication with Microsoft identity platform 2.0.
 For more information about Microsoft identity platform 2.0, see Microsoft identity platform (v2.0) overview.

-For an overview of the OAuth 2.0 code grant flow, see Authorize access to Azure Active Directory web applications using the OAuth 2.0 code grant flow.
+For an overview of the OAuth 2.0 code grant flow, see Authorize access to Microsoft Entra web applications using the OAuth 2.0 code grant flow.

-Register your application with an Azure AD tenant
+Register your application with a Microsoft Entra tenant

 If you register your application as a native application, you can specify any valid URI for the Redirect URI.
 For native applications, this value does not have to be a real URL.
 For web applications, the redirect URI must be a valid URI, because it specifies the URL to which tokens are provided.

-After you've registered your application, you'll see the Application (client) ID and Directory (tenant) ID under Settings:
+After you've registered your application, you'll see the Application (client) ID under Settings:

 Create a client secret